Take Advantage of Hot Used Car Market

 7/2/2021

-Prices seem to be going up everywhere from grocery stores to the fuel pump.
+Prices seem to be up everywhere from grocery stores to the fuel pump.

 The same holds true for used cars and truck prices.
 A recent report showed the average price of pre-owned vehicles has risen almost 17% since this time last year.